 And then I let it sit on my bedside table for weeks.
 Because obviously I wanted the book to feel at home.

-It’s narrated by Ruby, a seventeen year old girl who has been living with her mom, on the verge of poverty, until she comes home one day from school to find her mom is gone.
+Lock and Key narrated by Ruby, a seventeen year old girl who has been living with her mom, on the verge of poverty, until she comes home one day from school to find her mom is gone.
 Her mom is a bit of an alcoholic and pretty unpredictable, so Ruby isn’t terribly sad.
 In fact, she’d been planning to move out as soon as she turned eighteen, so she just figured things have started a little early.

 She manages okay for a while, keeping her mom’s job (delivering lost luggage for airlines) and mostly paying the bills, until the dryer breaks and the landlord comes to check it out and turns her into social services.